 By accessing the new dashboard you’ll get a summary of your temporary sales progress within the last thirty days.

 In the middle part of the page, just below the sales charts, you’ll find the direct link to the StreetLib blog, full of updates on internal developments and insights into the digital publishing market.
-But the real novelty is the side menu on the right entirely dedicated to the management of your catalog:
+You can see then the side menu on the right entirely dedicated to the management of your catalog:

-- Click on +Add Content to access our apps, create new articles, publish and manage new ebooks, audiobooks, or print editions.
+- Click on + Add New Content to access our apps, create new articles, publish and manage new ebooks, audiobooks, or print editions

 At the top, you can find the Performance Chart organized by Revenues, Units, and Quantities; by scrolling, you can see your revenues organized by format and business model.